 Antonio Rudiger had attracted peoples’ attention in 2012 during his early days at Stuttgart.
 He soon broke into the first team and became one of Europe’s most promising central defenders.
 The centre-back would move to Roma in 2015 before moving to Chelsea for £31m in 2017.

 The U18 gold award winner was Matthias Ginter, who would go on to sign for Dortmund in 2014 and then Borussia Monchengladbach in 2017.
-Schalke’s latest hot prospect Max Meyer, now at Crystal Palace, was starting to follow in Julian Draxler’s footsteps.
+Schalke’s latest hot prospect Max Meyer, now at FC Köln after a short spell with Crystal Palace, was starting to follow in Draxler’s footsteps.

 U19 gold winner: Matthias Ginter (Freiburg)

 Ginter’s performances at Freiburg continued to impress and the versatile defender has now earned 33 caps for the German national team.
 He recovered from a disappointing debut season with the BVB to become a key part of Thomas Tuchel’s Dortmund side.
 He joined Borussia Monchengladbach in July 2017 for around £15m.

 U18 silver award winner Joshua Kimmich was making waves of progress at Leipzig (on loan from Stuttgart) and gathering interest from a number of top sides before signing for Bayern Munich and Timo Werner — who picked up the U17 gold award — was starting to look like a potentially lethal goalscorer.

 U19 silver winner: Max Meyer (Schalke 04)

 U19 bronze winner: Joshua Kimmich (Leipzig)